CraigChaus/Sketchy-Mine-/docs/team-plan.md

 ### User stories

-1. As a system admin, I want the user to be able to sign up and sign in, so that the progress is saved to their account.
+1. As a user, I want the user to be able to sign up and sign in, so that the progress is saved to my account.

 2. As a player, I want to be able to see the players' statistics, so that I can compare myself to other players.

-3. As a player, I want to be able to draw on a canvas, so that the teams can guess my word.
+3. As a player, I want to be able to draw on a canvas, so that the teams can guess my drawing.

 4. As a player, I want to be able to submit my guess, so that I can get more emeralds.